elastic/kibana/src/core/MIGRATION.md

 The general shape/architecture of legacy server-side code is similar to the new platform architecture in one important way: most legacy server-side plugins define an `init` function where the bulk of their business logic begins, and they access both "core" and "plugin-provided" functionality through the arguments given to `init`.
 Rarely does legacy server-side code share stateful services via import statements.

-While not exactly the same, legacy plugin `init` functions behave similarly today as new platform `setup` functions.
+While not exactly the same, legacy plugin `init` functions behave similarly today as new platform `setup` functions. `KbnServer` also exposes an `afterPluginsInit` method which behaves similarly to `start`.
 There is no corresponding legacy concept of `stop`, however.

 Despite their similarities, server-side plugins pose a formidable challenge: legacy core and plugin functionality is retrieved from either the hapi.js `server` or `request` god objects.
 Worse, these objects are often passed deeply throughout entire plugins, which directly couples business logic with hapi.
 And the worst of it all is, these objects are mutable at any time.